How Much Does It Really Cost to Build and Run a Cruise Ship? And How Do They Make Money?

 Cruise ships are seriously impressive.
 Even the smaller ones are packed with cabins, restaurants, entertainment venues, and all kinds of facilities; they’re basically floating resorts.

 But unlike a hotel, cruise ships also need to move.
-That means huge engines, tons of fuel, and the ability to generate enough electricity to power everything onboard without being plugged into the grid.
+That means huge engines, tonnes of fuel, and the ability to generate enough electricity to power everything onboard without being plugged into the grid.

 So, how much does it all actually cost?
 Let’s dive into what it takes to build and operate a cruise ship and how they manage to turn a profit.